oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/intro.md

 Most objects from the polyhedral geometry section can be saved through the polymake interface in the background.
 These functions are documented in the subsections on the different objects.
-The format of the files is JSON and you can find a details of the specification [here](https://polymake.org/schemas/data.json).
+The format of the files is JSON and you can find details of the specification [here](https://polymake.org/schemas/data.json).